 Address: Salzburger Str.
 12, 28219 Bremen, Germany

 It was in the year 1994 that the building stopped being used to pump sewage into the river.
 As a museum, the focus of the setting is to display the history of water treatment.
-In the first instance, the toilet wastes were pumped into the river when just very minimal treatments had been performed.
+In the first instance, the toilet wastes were pumped into the river after minimal treatments had been performed.

 Still, later on, a sewage treatment plant was put in place in Seahausen, where the sewages were properly treated before disposal into the water body.
-In 1997, the museum was established, and in 2010, it bagged an award.
-Exhibits displayed in the museum are quite much.
+1997 the museum was established, and in 2010, it bagged an award.
+Exhibits displayed in the museum are quite many.
 There is an underground system for water treatment exhibits in the museum.